0x484558/0x484558.github.io/posts/cybersec1.md

   - standards
 ---

 Security - whether information security or physical - exists at the intersection of asset valuation, threat modeling, and risk management.
-To understand security, let us give precise definitions to its fundamental components.
+To understand information security as a domain, let us begin by introducing its fundamental concepts - minimum necessary prerequisites and general context.

+## Fundamentals of Security

 - **Assets** - Objects of protection requiring security measures.
 These manifest across multiple domains: physical (hardware infrastructure, facilities), informational (data at rest, data in transit, intellectual property), and reputational (brand trust, market confidence).
 - Assets are subject to **Threats** - Sources of potential harm, characterized by capability, intent, and opportunity.
 These range from non-directed environmental hazards to sophisticated Advanced Persistent Threats (APTs) with nation-state backing.